Page 1: Biography

 Stationary-engine driver, trade unionist

-This biography, written by Philip Rainer, was first published in the Dictionary of New Zealand Biography in 1996, and updated in November, 2001.
+This biography, written by Philip Rainer, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in November, 2001.

 Frederick George Evans was the first person to be killed in the course of an industrial dispute in New Zealand.
 His death raised him from anonymity; he became a martyr, a potent labour symbol.

 Evans was born on 11 February 1881 in the Australian mining town of Ballarat, Victoria, the younger of twin boys born to Catherine Dickson and her husband, miner Frederick Evans.
 He married Maria (May) Kelly, a 19-year-old domestic servant, in a Catholic ceremony at Deloraine, Tasmania, on 31 October 1906.
 Three years later they came to New Zealand with their two young children.
 Evans was five feet eight inches tall, 11 stone, square-jawed with a small, well-trimmed moustache and fair wavy hair.

 By 1912 he was a stationary-engine driver at a Waihi goldmine.
 He belonged to the Waihi Trade Union of Workers, a militant socialist union implacably opposed to the Waihi Gold-Mining Company's methods of operation.
 In April engine drivers formed their own 'company inspired' union, and in June registered it under the arbitration system.
 The miners demanded their dismissal; this was refused, and the miners struck on 13 May.
 The company prepared to sit out the strike, generally supported by the business community, which stopped credit to strikers' families.
 Evans refused to join the breakaway engine drivers; he acted as the striking union's provision storekeeper, and occasional correspondent for the Maoriland Worker.